Rethinking Youth Gender Medicine Conference Programme

 Clinical perspectives

-• One-on-one psychotherapeutic work with gender-distressed youth (Dr. Anna Hutchinson)
+• Psychotherapeutic work with gender-distressed youth (Dr. Anna Hutchinson and Dr Celia Sadie)

-• Autism spectrum disorders and gender-related distress (Dr. Katie Alcock)
+• Investigating the link between autism spectrum disorders and gender distress (Dr. Katie Alcock)

-Looking to the future panel discussion: How can we support young people?
+Looking to the future panel discussion: How can we support children, families and young adults?

 Closing remarks Dr Stella Kingett, co-chair, CAN-SG